usc-sail/presentation-template/README.md

-# A presentation template for SAIL based on Metropolis
+# A presentation template for SAIL based on mtheme (former Metropolis)

-This theme has been adapted from the Metropolis theme: https://github.com/matze/mtheme.
+This theme has been adapted from the mtheme theme: https://github.com/matze/mtheme.
 Please visit the link for instructions (including a usage manual).

 # License